Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 1. Why is the sponge cake undercooked at the bottom?

 The cake is baked in a water bath.
-The purpose of the water bath is to provide a slow and even heat, protecting the delicate sponge texture.
-The cake will rise slowly and evenly with no rapid expansion, and therefore achieve a smooth and cottony texture.
+The purpose of the water bath is to provide slow and even heat, protecting the delicate sponge texture.
+The cake will rise slowly and evenly with no rapid expansion, achieving a smooth and cottony texture.

-However, the water at the lower part of the cake brings down the temperature, causing the upper part to expand faster than the lower part, resulting in the bottom becomes denser than the top.
+However, the water at the lower part of the cake brings down the temperature, causing the upper part to expand faster than the lower part, making the bottom denser than the top.

 To solve this problem, I have made two adjustments: